erudita/weewx-mqtt/README.md

 ## Purpose ##
 This is for a user that wants to:
 * Run weewx in a Docker container
-* Edit the config file weewx.conf directly
+* Edit the config file weewx.conf directly by stofing in a Volume
+* Export HTML to external web servers
 * Change the html skins by direct edits
-* Create HTML, imagees, and reports as part of standard runs
+* Create HTML, images, and reports as part of standard runs and store these in a Volume
-* Export HTML to external web servers

 * **Only** get input from an Observer-like (i.e. IP) source, ignoring USB or serial feeds [note that serial/usb drivers are simply commented out in the build]